IBM/template-go-gin/README.md

 export HZN_ORG_ID=IBM
 ```

-Trust you exchange server with your Development environment on MacOS
+Trust your exchange server with your Development environment on MacOS

 Extract the certificate from teh Edge Application Manager